sr-hawk/SP25_DS5111_etk3pu/README.md

 8. **Test**
 	make ygainers.csv
 	tree SP25_DS5111_etk3pu -I env
-   If everything is set up correctly your tree should like this
+   If everything is set up correctly your tree should like this with ygainers.csv downloaded to the sample_data folder

 SP25_DS5111_etk3pu
 ├── README.md